public-fta/pfta/README.md

 ## Features

-- Enforcement of declaration of at least one value of time `t`.
+- Enforces declaration of at least one value of time `t`.
-- General fault tree analysis framework where all objects have both a failure probability `q(t)` and a failure intensity `ω(t)` (with failure rate `λ(t) = ω(t) / (1 − q(t))`).
+- Supports general fault tree analysis framework where objects can have *both* a failure probability `q(t)` and a failure intensity `ω(t)` (with failure rate `λ(t) = ω(t) / (1 − q(t))`).
-- Built-in support for sampling of distributions (Monte Carlo).
+- Supports Monte Carlo for failure parameters (sampling of distributions) out of the box.

+## Limitations

+- Does not support negative logic (NOT gates).
+Only supports coherent fault trees (AND gates, OR gates).
+- Does not support beta factor groups.

 ## Textual input